-You can read the full text of the Know Your RIghts Guide here or download the leaflet as a PDF here or at the end of the page.
+You can download a summary of the main points in leaflet form as a PDF here (coming soon) or at the end of the page.

 KNOW YOUR RIGHTS: